fiesta/apidocs/list-management-api.rst

 .. http:get:: /groups_for/(string: user_id)

-   Returns a list of all the memberships for a particular user.
+   With the proper :ref:`user-auth` this will return a list of all the memberships for a particular user.
+If only a :ref:`client-auth` is provided, only groups the user is a member of that have been created by the client will be returned.

    Requires :ref:`user-auth` with "read" scope.